Forwarding, Caching and Congestion Control in Named Data Networks: Throughput Optimal VIP Control

 \section{Throughput Optimal VIP Control}

-In this section, we describe an instantiation of the VIP framework in which the VIP count is used as a common metric for determining both the forwarding and caching algorithms in the virtual and actual control planes.
+In this section, we describe an instantiation of the VIP framework in which the VIP count is used as a common metric for enabling both the distributed forwarding and distributed caching algorithms in the virtual and actual control planes.
 The forwarding strategy within the virtual plane is given by the application of the backpressure algorithm~\cite{Tassiulas-Ephremides:1992-AC} to the VIP queue state.
-Note that the backpressure algorithm is designed for an {\em anycast} network consisting of {\em traffic commodities} (and not necessarily source-destination pairs)~\cite{Tassiulas-Ephremides:1992-AC}, where traffic for all commodities can enter any given node, and traffic is considered to have exited the network when it reaches any of the destinations corresponding to a given commodity.
-Thus, it is especially suitable for a content-centric network setting such as NDN.
+Note that while the backpressure algorithm has been used for routing in conventional source-destination-based networks, its use for forwarding in ICNs appears for the first time in this paper.
+Furthermore, backpressure forwarding is being used in the virtual plane rather than in the actual plane, where interest collapsing and suppression make the application of the algorithm impractical.

 The caching strategy is given by the solution of a max-weight problem involving the VIP queue length.
 The VIP flow rates and queue lengths are then used to specify forwarding and caching strategies in the actual plane, which handles Interest Packets and Data Packets.
 We show that the joint distributed forwarding and caching strategy adaptively maximizes the throughput of VIPs, thereby maximizing the user demand rate for data objects satisfied by the network.

 We now describe the joint forwarding and caching algorithm for VIPs in the virtual control plane. \begin{Alg} At the beginning of each time slot $t$, observe the VIP counts $(V^k_n(t))_{k\in \mathcal K, n \in \mathcal N}$ and perform forwarding and caching in the virtual plane as follows.